SAML Identity Provider Integration

 |---|---|---|

-| `claim` | string | Target claim name (supports dot-notation for nesting) |
+claim | string | Canonical claim name to map to |

-| `required` | boolean | Whether the attribute must be present |
+required | boolean | Whether the attribute must be present |

-| `transform` | string | Optional transformation: `lowercase`, `uppercase`, `trim` |
+transform | string | Optional transformation: lowercase, uppercase, trim |

 Docker Deployment